deBarbarinAntoine/bingo/README.md

 BinGo is a highly flexible and extensible web library for Go, designed for rapid development of robust and scalable web services.
 It's built on idiomatic Go principles and provides a clear, modular architecture with sensible defaults.

-It uses widely adopted libraries like `zerolog` for logging, `alexedwards/flow` for routing, `alexedwards/scs` for sessions, `go-redis` for Redis integration, `justinas/nosurf` for CSRF and `go-chi` for middlewares, CORS, JWT and rate limiting.
+It uses widely adopted libraries like `zerolog` for logging, `alexedwards/flow` for routing, `alexedwards/scs` for sessions and session stores, `justinas/nosurf` for CSRF and `go-chi` for middlewares, CORS, JWT and rate limiting.

 Contrary to other web libraries (and like `go-chi`), it's completely compatible with the `net/http` standard library.